nehaljwani/team.exiv2.org/book/IMaEA.md

 <img src="open-source-today3.png" style="width:400px;border:2px solid #23668F"/>
 </center>

-I will quote the following as it seems totally true.
+I will quote the following as this matches my experience.

 _If most businesses are using Open Source code for free, how are the developers compensated for that real time and effort?
 In the majority of cases the answer is **with verbal abuse and emotional blackmail**_.